Bharatanatyam: Post-colonial revival

-Nationalist movements that brought revitalizing devadasis up as an issue to focus on viewed it as a way to critique the imposition of colonial morality on India.
+Nationalist movements that focussed on revitalizing devadasis viewed the issue as a way to critique the imposition of colonial morality on India.
 However, the revival movement was not without Western influence.
-Nationalist movements that also focused on devadasis revival were influenced by Western ideas of democratization of arts.
-Part of the revival movement was making the opportunity to dance open to more people.
-Nationalist movements that focused on revival were also influenced by Western ideology through their propagation that part of the revival movement is a reassertion of traditional values, as well as a moment to remind people of the country’s cultural heritage and reestablish a sense of identity.
-Fighting for freedom from the British and fighting for civil liberties included debates about morality, and how gender impacts morality.
+These movements were influenced by Western ideas regarding the democratization of the arts, striving to make dance accessible to more people.
+Such revivalist movements were also influenced by Western ideology in asserting that the movement was both a reassertion of traditional values and a moment to remind people of the country's cultural heritage and re-establish a sense of identity.
+Fighting for freedom from the British and fighting for civil liberties included debates about morality, and how gender impacts it.
 The revival movement moralized devadasis by democratizing the art, while also decorating it with the female performing class.
-Figures like Rukmini Devi Arundale, who are credited with revitalizing Bharatanatyam, also shifted the practice to appeal to middle to upper-class women.
-Rukmini Devi Arundale is credited with helping develop the Kalakshetra style of Bharatanatyam.
-There was an emphasis on building a modern India through Indian nationalism, which tied in with protecting traditional artistic traditions.
-The decommercialization and sanitation of Bharatanatyam for the sake of protecting the spirit of the art is part of Bharatanatyam’s revival.
-Bharatanatyam’s successful revival meant that it was regarded as a classical dance tradition specific to India, as opposed to a cultural dance that had been changed by colonial censorship.
-It was becoming a modern nation to have a traditional dance that was practiced recreationally and was nationally recognized.
-With the standardization of Bharatanatyam, there came books based on historic texts, like Natya Shastra, which described the different movements.
-Evidence of a successful revival movement of Bharatanatyam through Indian Nationalist movements was the introduction of state-sponsored dance festivals in 1955 in an independent India.
-These festivals were put on to display art with religious, social, and cultural connotations that have some regional diversity on a common national platform.
+Figures such as Rukmini Devi Arundale, who is credited with revitalizing Bharatanatyam, also shifted the practice to appeal to middle- and upper-class women.
+Rukmini Devi Arundale is also credited with helping develop the Kalakshetra style of Bharatanatyam.
+An emphasis on building a modern India through Indian nationalism tied into protecting artistic traditions.
+The decommercialization and sanitation of Bharatanatyam to protect the spirit of the art were central to its revival.
+Bharatanatyam's successful revival meant that it came to be regarded as a classical dance tradition specific to India, as opposed to a cultural dance that had been changed by colonial censorship.
+Having a nationally recognized traditional dance that was practised recreationally became a hallmark of a modern nation.
+With the standardization of Bharatanatyam, books emerged based on historical texts, such as the Natya Shastra, which described the different movements.
+Evidence of a successful revival movement via Indian Nationalist movements was the introduction of state-sponsored dance festivals in 1955 in independent India.
+These festivals were established to display art with religious, social, and cultural connotations reflecting regional diversity on a common national platform.